Sajid Javid outlines plans to fight extremism

 “I would change my route to school to avoid members of the National Front.

-Mr Javid stopped short of condemning Donald Trump’s tweets, telling four female Democratic politicians to “go back” to the countries from which they came, as racist.
+Mr Javid stopped short of condemning US President Donald Trump’s tweets, telling four female Democratic politicians to “go back” to the countries from which they came, as racist.

 But he said: “I’m from an immigrant family, I know what it’s like to be told to go back to where I came from and I don’t think they mean Rochdale.”